-The Cheshire branch has two Association Visitors who support people with MND in the region and their loved ones.
+The Cheshire branch has three Association Visitors who support people with MND in the region and their loved ones.

 They have been carefully selected for the role and have undergone a thorough training programme.
 They usually have contact with people over the phone, via e-mail or can visit them in their own home.

 Following a diagnosis of MND it can sometimes be difficult for people to know where to turn.
 The Association Visitor can give you the opportunity to talk about your feelings and let you know what help is available in your area.
 This can help to reduce the sense of isolation some people affected by the disease can experience.